sensu/sensu-docs-legacy/source/docs/0.22/sensu-on-ubuntu-debian.md

-Sensu Core is installed on Ubuntu and Debian systems via a native system installer package (i.e. a .deb file), which is available for download from the [Sensu Downloads][download] page, and from APT package management repositories.
+Sensu Core is installed on Ubuntu and Debian systems via a native system installer package (i.e. a .deb file), which is available for download from the [Sensu Downloads][1] page, and from APT package management repositories.
 The Sensu Core package installs several processes including `sensu-server`, `sensu-api`, and `sensu-client`.

 ### Install Sensu using APT (recommended) {#install-sensu-core-repository}